-This course is an overview of the Engines, Ignition, and Fuel classes.
-Students will review Theories, operation, and test procedures in Engines, Ignitions, and Fuel systems.
-Students will be instructed in new diagnostic procedures and have to diagnose vehicles with Engine, Ignition, and Fuel related problems.
+This course is an overview of the Engines, Electrical II, Ignition, and Fuel classes.
+Students will review theories, operation, and test procedures in engines, ignitions, fuel systems, computer controlled engine controls, and emission control systems.
+Students will be instructed in new diagnostic procedures and have to diagnose vehicles with engine, ignition, emission, and fuel related problems.